Chinmay-Prashanth/tt_package/README.md

 3. Verify CUDA is properly set up for YOLO inference
 4. Make sure all ROS2 environment variables are properly set
 5. Verify that the YOLO weights file (`best.pt`) is properly downloaded and placed in the correct location
+6. Ensure you've sourced the workspace in each new terminal

 ## Contributing